Australian Inflation Rate: Will It Drop Below 3% In 2024?

 Australia’s inflation rate hit a 22-year peak in December 2022, reaching 7.8%.

 Above: Consumer price index averages can obscure price movements in different parts of the economy.
-Services inflation is still high, while food inflation is falling.
-Fruit and vegetable prices have recorded the biggest falls.
+Services and rent inflation is still high, while goods (including food) inflation is falling.

 How Does Australia’s CPI Compare Globally?